Massachusetts Divorce Strategy

 - Don’t move out of your home prior to talking with your lawyer.
 If you do, you could lose a significant tactical advantage regarding the use of the home, access to financial resources or parenting time you may have with your children.

 - Perform a name search with the Registry of Deeds.
-You should make sure to double check that there are no other properties listed in your spouse’s name.
+Double check there are no other properties listed in your spouse’s name.

 - Cross check your children’s attendance records with the parenting schedule to be sure the other parent is bringing the children to school on time.
 The same goes with making sure they don’t miss extra-curricular events or sporting events.